Jean Orcel: Global policy

 He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
 As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.

+Recognition and legacy

+A mineral of nickel arsenate was named as Orcelite by his student Simonne Caillère in 1959.
+Caillère later wrote Orcel's obituary following his death on 27 March 1978 at the age of 81.